-If I was to play a word association game with Italian Dolomites, via ferrata would be my first pick.
-These mountains were a cradle for via ferrata climbing, a sport growing in popularity in recent years.
+If I was to play a word association game with the Italian Dolomites, via ferrata would be my first pick.
+These mountains were a cradle for via Ferrata climbing, a sport growing in popularity in recent years.

 During the First World War, the soldiers constructed these routes to gain strategic strongholds over the enemy.
 The Great War ended eventually claiming thousands of lives, but the iron secured on the mountainsides remained.